SyncoStories/Synco/README.md

 - [x] Accounts
 - [ ] Advanced Profiles

-#### Our Dev Program Members (ONLY ACCEPTING MEMEBERS UNTIL OFFICIAL RELEASE)
-We, until the first official release, are freely accpeting memebers to join the Dev Program.
-The Dev Program is a program which, for alimited time, allows anyone with coding knowledge to join us with limited access.
-By joining, you agree to the [TERMS AND CONDITIONS](https://synco.tk/TermsAndConditions.txt).
-Please read these carefully before joining.
-NOTE: The dev program will be closing soon, so hurry up.

-- @hen1227
-- @phylocrania
-- @hbjbook
+#### Almost at Beta!
+We've worked for a while now on a project called Synco, and it has flourished beyond are hopes and dreams.
+While we've closed the Dev Program, we are still hiring programmers and designers to help us make Synco even better.

-*If you have any interest in joining us here at the Synco Dev Team, or the Dev Program, or you have any questions or concerns, please contact us at [synco.help@gmail.com](mailto:synco.help@gmail.com?Subject=Synco%20Employment%20Request)*
+*If you have any interest in joining us here at the Synco Dev Team, or the Dev Program, or you have any questions or concerns, please contact us at [synco.help@gmail.com](mailto:synco.help@gmail.com?Subject=Synco%20Employment%20Request)*.

                              Our proud founders and owners are @TelOfLolth and @prealge.